haskell/haskell-language-server/README.md

 ## Using it

+`ghcide` is not an end-user tool, [don't use `ghcide`](https://neilmitchell.blogspot.com/2020/09/dont-use-ghcide-anymore-directly.html) directly (more about the rationale [here](https://github.com/haskell/ghcide/pull/939)).

+ [`haskell-language-server`](http://github.com/haskell/haskell-language-server) is an LSP server built on top of `ghcide` with additional features and a user friendly deployment model.
+To get it, simply install the [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) in VS Code, or download prebuilt binaries from the [haskell-language-server](https://github.com/haskell/haskell-language-server) project page.

+The instructions below are meant for developers interested in setting up ghcide as an LSP server for testing purposes.

 ### Install `ghcide`

-[We recommend](https://neilmitchell.blogspot.com/2020/09/dont-use-ghcide-anymore-directly.html) installing and using the [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) in VS Code, or the prebuilt binaries provided by the [haskell-language-server project](https://github.com/haskell/haskell-language-server).

-If you still wish to install `ghcide` direcly, the instructions below might prove useful *but you are on your own*.

 #### With Nix